Scorpio Season: Plunging into the Dark

 Scorpio governs the reproductive system, the colon, and the organs of elimination, highlighting its connection to processes that involve deep transformation and renewal.

-As we move deeper into fall, the dryness of the season can deplete the body’s fluids, leading to imbalances that affect not only the physical systems but also our emotional wellness.
+As we move deep into fall, the dryness of the season can deplete the body’s fluids, leading to imbalances.

-The metal element is associated with dryness, which can lead to imbalances such as dry skin, constipation, or respiratory issues.
+The metal element is associated with dryness, which shows up as such as dry skin, constipation, or respiratory issues.
 It is important to nourish and moisten the body to support these systems.

 Herbs and Foods for Scorpio Season